LOADING ...

 Up to the old inn

-And he tapped with his at the window
+And he tapped with his whip at the

 So he whistled a to the window